jpfulton/blog/content/blog/2023-07-03-gatsby-vscode-support/index.md

 The `.vscode` directory is generally found at the root of a [mulit-repo pattern](https://kinsta.com/blog/monorepo-vs-multi-repo/).
-In a [mono-repo pattern](https://en.wikipedia.org/wiki/Monorepo), it can be found or extended in the root folder for each subproject.
+In a [mono-repo pattern](https://en.wikipedia.org/wiki/Monorepo), it can be found or extended in the root folder for each sub-project.
 Details on the files commonly found there are documented in this [article](https://code.visualstudio.com/docs/getstarted/settings).